giantswarm/docs/src/content/platform-overview/cluster-management/cluster-upgrades/index.md

 Configure [PodDisruptionBudgets](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) for all your deployments.
 This tells Kubernetes to keep a minimum amount of Pods running at all times and is respected by the draining/eviction mechanisms during upgrades.

+Note that, in the case of deployments where `replicas=1`, setting a `PodDisruptionBudgets` with `maxUnavailable=0` is not advised as it will hold the cluster upgrade since the node won't be able to be fully drained.

 ### Set scheduling priorities {#checklist-scheduling-priorities}

 Consider using Pod priority to ensure that higher priority Pods are scheduled favorably in times of resource pressure.